Nuitka/Nuitka/README.rst

 - Pete Hunt: Submitted patches for macOS X support.

-- "ownssh": Submitted patches for built-ins module guarding, and made massive efforts to make high quality bug reports.
+- "ownssh": Submitted patches for built-ins module guarding, and made massive efforts to make high-quality bug reports.
 Also the initial "standalone" mode implementation was created by him.

 - Juan Carlos Paco: Submitted cleanup patches, creator of the `Nuitka GUI
   <https://github.com/juancarlospaco/nuitka-gui>`__, creator of the `Ninja IDE
   plugin <https://github.com/juancarlospaco/nuitka-ninja>`__ for Nuitka.

-- "dr. Equivalent": Submitted the Nuitka Logo.
+- "Dr. Equivalent": Submitted the Nuitka Logo.

 - Johan Holmberg: Submitted patch for Python3 support on macOS X.